Dave Brailsford: Team Sky/Team Ineos

 Team Sky became Team Ineos in May 2019, due to a change of sponsor.
 Brailsford remained as team principal after the changeover.

-In December 2021, Brailsford was appointed Director of Sport at INEOS, overseeing a growing range of teams and disciplines sponsored by the group.
+In December 2021, Brailsford was appointed Director of Sport at Ineos, overseeing a growing range of teams and disciplines sponsored by the group, including French football club Nice.
 His role as Team Principal at INEOS Grenadiers cycling team continued unaffected.

 Doping controversy

 In March 2018 the Commons Digital, Culture, Media and Sport Committee published the report Combatting Doping in Sport.
 Chapter 2 of the report, "British Cycling and Team Sky", focused on Therapeutic Use Exemptions (TUEs) gained by both organisations for the use of drugs on the WADA Prohibited List, citing the defence used by Wiggins and Shane Sutton that TUEs were used to "find gains" and put oneself "back on a level playing field" with rivals.
 The report alleged in particular that the drug triamcinolone had been "used to prepare" Wiggins "and possibly other riders supporting him" for the 2012 Tour de France, "not to treat medical need, but to improve his power to weight ratio ahead of the race".
 It concluded that Team Sky had crossed an "ethical line" by exploiting this loophole "to enhance the performance of riders".

 Following the publication of the report, Brailsford was defended by Chris Froome.